Login or Register to make a submission.

 The publication process can seem mysterious to authors, as journals can have very different editorial practices and timelines.
 We share below our general process and timeline in the spirit of transparency, so that authors understand our process and can make decisions about submission and revision with this information in mind.
 We are a scholar-run journal edited by a small team of volunteers, and our practices and timeline reflect this reality.

 Peer review.
-Peer reviewers read submissions, make decisions, and write letters to editors/authors.
+Peer reviewers read submissions, make recommendations, and provide feedback to editors/authors.
 We choose peer reviewers based upon how closely their scholarship and academic interests align with the topic of the submission.
 When experts in the disciplinary area of the submission are not available to review, we may seek reviewers from our Editorial Board and/or writing across the curriculum experts to serve as reviewers.
 Authors’ identities are not revealed to reviewers.
 Reviewers are given the option to sign their reviews or leave them anonymous, which allows us to respect different disciplinary conventions and personal preferences.
 Reviewers are given 3 weeks to undertake this work.
 Sometimes, they require extensions, which lengthens the process.
 Next, editors examine reviews and make final decisions about whether a submission will be declined, moved on to editorial review, or if an author will be asked to revise and resubmit.
 Editors share a decision and relevant feedback with authors.
 This process occurs within 2-3 weeks of receiving of reviewers’ reports.
-If the decision is to ask an author to revise and resubmit, the peer review process is repeated when we receive the revised manuscript.
+If the decision is to ask an author to revise and resubmit, the peer review process is generally repeated when we receive the revised manuscript.

 Production.
 At this point, the submission is queued for publication.
 We publish the journal twice a year, in summer and winter.
-Articles are published in the next issue being published after the proofreading process is complete.
+Articles are generally published in the next issue being published after the proofreading process is complete.
 Production involves a page proof review by authors.

 We understand that the progress of a manuscript toward publication can be stressful and may have a bearing on authors’ tenure and promotion applications, and we take seriously that you have entrusted your work to us for a fair and reasonable review.
 When needed, we can write letters for an author’s use that indicate the status of a manuscript with our journal.
 If the process breaks down for unexpected reasons, we will reach out to you.
 Our editors welcome questions from authors about the status of a submission at any point in the process.
 You do not negatively affect your chances of being published by checking in with a query about the status of your submission.